Chris Webber: Legacy

 Webber ranked #64 in SLAM Magazines Top 75 NBA players of all time in 2003 and ranked #11 in an ESPN.com experts poll of the top power forwards of all time in 2005.
 He also ranked #72 on a list of the Top 96 NBA players of all time in Bill Simmons' 2009 bestseller The Book of Basketball: The NBA According to the Sports Guy.
 In 2021, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Webber as the 65th greatest player in NBA history.

 The Sacramento Kings retired Webber's number 4 jersey on February 6, 2009, when the Kings hosted the Utah Jazz.

 Webber was inducted to the Naismith Memorial Basketball Hall of Fame in 2021.

+Webber's youngest brother, David, matched his total with 3 Michigan High School Athletic Association state championships (1995–97), and became Mid-American Conference Men's Basketball Player of the Year.

 Post-basketball life

 Since retiring from the NBA, Webber became an analyst on NBA TV's NBA Gametime Live.
 He did the Tuesday Fan Night alongside Ernie Johnson and Kevin McHale.
-He also served as an occasional guest analyst (primary) on TNT's Inside the NBA from 2008–2021.
+He also served as an occasional guest analyst (primary) on TNT's Inside the NBA from 2008 to 2021.
 During Charles Barkley's leave of absence, Webber substituted for him along with other guests such as Gary Payton and Mike Fratello.
 Since 2017, he was also a regular panelist during NBA on TNT's Monday coverage called Players Only, which features only former NBA players as studio analysts, play-by-play announcers, and color analysts for games.
 In 2021, Webber parted ways with TNT on the eve of the NBA playoffs.
 Webber has expressed interest in eventually becoming a GM and owner.
+In 2025, Webber returned to TNT Sports as a college basketball analyst and is scheduled to feature on the network's coverage of the Players Era Festival tournament in Las Vegas in November.

 In August 2010, Webber played in the NBA Asia Challenge 2010 at Araneta Coliseum in Metro Manila, an exhibition game which pitted NBA legends and NBA Development League players against Philippine Basketball Association stars and legends.